cardonabits/haxo-hw/docs/assembly.md

 ### 13. Connect pipes to neck

 Use one short section (~2cm) of the pipe to connect the neck to the pressure sensor.
-Depending on your tube, you might need a bit of wire to tighten it.
+Depending on your tube, you might need a bit of wire or a small cable-tie to tighten it.

 ![](images/assembly/pipes_one.jpg)